-This module takes a detailed look at debates around the impact of new information and communications technologies (such as the internet, digital TV, mobile and wireless communications) upon processes of communication.
-Particular attention will be paid to the social, economic and political implications of information communication technology (ICT) adoption (the emerging 'digital divide' between the information rich and poor) and to the issue of human-machine interaction (exploring the reshaping of communication forms and practices together with notions of posthumanism and cyberbodies).
+This module takes a detailed look at debates around the impact of new information and communications technologies such as the internet, digital TV, and mobile and wireless communications on processes of communication.
+The module emphasises the social, economic and political implications of information communication technology (ICT) adoption, such as the ongoing 'digital divide' between the information-rich and -poor.
+It also investigates issues surrounding human-machine interaction, exploring the reshaping of communication forms and practices together with notions of posthumanism and cyberbodies).

 Media and Society

-This module explores communication processes in an international context outlining key imperatives (e.g. technology, mobility, economics, space/time compression, cultural difference, ethics and conflict) which impact upon the way we understand each other across the new (highly mediated) communications landscape.
-Particular attention will be paid to transnational media texts and audiences and the emergence of what has been termed 'the network society'.
+This module explores communication processes in an international context, outlining key imperatives—including technology, mobility, economics, space and time compression, cultural difference, ethics and conflict—that contribute to the way we understand each other across the highly mediated communications landscape.
+The module pays particular attention to transnational media texts and audiences and the emergence of what has been termed 'the network society'.

 Cultures of Everyday Life

-Our daily lives are filled with 'realities' and phenomena that exceed our abilities to account for them: we might order a headstone on the way to Sainsbury's or be mesmerized by a carrier bag blowing in the wind; we may spend much of our time bored or dreaming of winning the lottery.
+Our daily lives are filled with 'realities' and phenomena that exceed our abilities to account for them: we might order a headstone on the way to the supermarket or be captivated by a carrier bag blowing in the wind; we may spend much of our time bored or dreaming of winning the lottery.
 While we may take the idea of the everyday for granted, associating it with routine, familiar and repeated experiences, our everyday lives are, simultaneously, punctuated by the exceptional, the random and the disruptive.
 Traditional theoretical attempts to account for the everyday tend to overlook aspects of daily life that refuse system and order: sociology, anthropology, cultural and media studies, for example, deal with activities such as work and leisure but neglect the unique texture of everyday experience.
-This module thus emphasises the everyday world as fraught with difficulty (in terms of seeing, theorising and representing), and looks at a wide range of attempts to register day to day existence from the modernist novel to photography to film to time capsules to poetry to video diaries to comic books.
+This module thus emphasises the everyday world as fraught with difficulty (in terms of seeing, theorising and representing), and looks at a wide range of attempts to register daily existence, including the modernist novel, photography, film, time capsules, poetry, video diaries and comics.